AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 {sample}STOCK\_Scroller\_01{sample}

-Also, we can pass the "true" or "false" value straight to the {api:anychart.charts.Cartesian#xScroller}scroller(){api} method.
+Also, it is possible to enable/disable the scroller by passing the "true" or "false" value straight to the {api:anychart.charts.Cartesian#xScroller}scroller(){api} method.

-Now you can see that there is a scroller shown up, but the general view has not changed (though, you can drag the scroller thumbs and change the view).
+Now the scroller shows up, but the general view has not changed yet (though, it is possible to drag the scroller thumbs and change the view).

-Let's now look at the features of the scroller we can adjust.
+Let's now look at the features of the scroller which can be adjusted.

 ## Adjust

-As we have already noted, the Stock Scroller has both the Basic Scroller features and special ones.
+As has already been noted, the Stock Scroller has both the Basic Scroller features and special ones.
 Let's work with basic features first.

 ### Basic Adjusting

-Note that we cannot change the position of the scroller as well as its orientation, as its function is to scroll the time (X) axis.
+Note that the position of the scroller cannot be changed, as well as its orientation, as its function is to scroll the time (X) axis.
 Also, it cannot hide automatically.
-Though, we are able to change the visual settings of the scroller.
+Though, it is possible to change the visual settings of the scroller.
 Look at the sample below.
-We have set the default zoom to only 10 points, disabled thumbs, changed the scroller color and prohibited the range changing.
-For all these changes we used {api:anychart.core.stock.Scroller#selectedRange}selectedRange(){api}, {api:anychart.core.stock.Scroller#allowRange}thumbs(){api}, {api:anychart.core.stock.Scroller#fill}fill(){api}, {api:anychart.core.stock.Scroller#selectedFill}selectedFill(){api} and {api:anychart.core.stock.Scroller#allowRangeChange}allowRangeChange(){api}:
+Zoom is set into only 10 points, thumbs are disabled, the scroller colors are changed and the range changing is prohibited.
+There are several methods used for causing all these changes: {api:anychart.core.stock.Scroller#selectedRange}selectedRange(){api}, {api:anychart.core.stock.Scroller#allowRange}thumbs(){api}, {api:anychart.core.stock.Scroller#fill}fill(){api}, {api:anychart.core.stock.Scroller#selectedFill}selectedFill(){api} and {api:anychart.core.stock.Scroller#allowRangeChange}allowRangeChange(){api}:

 ```
 // adjust the scroller